The case for stories to document a child’s learning journey

 - Most of the work is eventually discarded

 Most snippet observation systems used in early childhood education require teachers to record thousands of pieces of evidence each year.
-That’s a long to do list each day that often becomes less thoughtful and reflective (as intended) and more busy work — quick, superficial observations that check a box.
-This data does eventually populate some great looking charts, but many feel the contribution these charts make to improved learning outcomes does not justify the effort required.
+That’s a long to do list each day that often looks less like reflection (as intended) and more like busy work.
+This data does eventually populate some great looking charts, but questions are arising about whether the data is actionable.
+If the result is not better learning outcomes, is the collection effort justified?

 Because of the sheer magnitude of the data collection required, teachers tend to work backwards, starting with framework goals and looking for evidence to support each rating.
-This focuses the teacher on the framework measures, not the child’s unique learning journey.
+The checklist becomes the primary task, not the understanding of children as an input into planning.

 While checklists can be helpful for older children to measure academic growth where the markers are reasonably clear, they can be frustratingly confining in early childhood education.
 They do not allow teachers to capture and share all of those wonderful stories of firsts, of breakthroughs, of imagination and curiosity, of amazing outside the box thinking, of those unique loving moments – the magic of early learning.
 It’s this magic that gets teachers up in the morning, and it’s what engages parents.

-Finally, checkpoint assessments can be deficit oriented, which influences the lens through which educators view their children.
-Removing this deficit-seeking mindset was a major factor in New Zealand’s decision to move away from checkpoint assessments.
+Finally, checkpoint assessments tend to be deficit seeking.
+This is in contrast to current direction of early education worldwide where the focus is more on strengths, and where learning is celebrated.
+Removing this deficit-seeking mindset was a major factor in New Zealand’s decision to move away from checkpoint assessments in the early 2000’s.

 Not Contributing To Outcomes